What Is Financial Risk?

 - Foreign investment risk concerns changes brought about by the actions of a government.
 More aggressive taxation or political turmoil are examples.

-The articles above can help you learn about financial & credit risks, along with how data enables companies to more accurately assess the threat posed by other businesses.
+The articles above can help you learn about financial and credit risks and how data enables companies to more accurately assess the threat posed by other businesses.